FREQUENTLY ASKED QUESTIONS

 Q: When do Optimist clubs meet?

-A: With 60 clubs in the districts, there are multiple opportunities to find a club that meets at a time convenient to you.
+A: With 50 clubs in the districts, there are multiple opportunities to find a club that meets at a time convenient to you.
 Clubs commonly meet weekly or twice a month in the morning, for lunch, or in the evening.
-All clubs and their meeting schedules are listed under the CLUBs tab on the home page of this website.
+All clubs and their meeting schedules are listed under the PROGRAMS or DISTRICT CLUBS tabs on the homepage of this website or found here: https://www.optimist.org/member/clubdirectory/club.cfm?district=25

 Q: Is it expensive to be an Optimist?